textlint/textlint/README.md

   --init                     Create the config file if not existed. - default: false --quiet                    Report errors only. - default: false

+Caching:
+  --cache                    Only check changed files - default: false --cache-location path::String  Path to the cache file or directory

 Experimental:
   --experimental             Enable experimental flag.Some feature use on experimental.